KaushD/Test-Documentation/README.md

 # Test-Documentation

-## Mobile Test Automation Framework:
+## Mobile Test Automation Framework: TDD

 <p> This <a href= "https://github.com/KaushD/AppiumMobileTest">Repository</a> is a sample test automation framework for Mobile apps using Appium, Java, TestNG using a TDD approach.</p>